pouchdb/pouchdb/docs/api.md

   * `options.attachments`: Include attachments.
 * `options.descending`: Reverse the order of the output documents.
 * `options.filter`: Reference a filter function from a design document to selectively get updates.
-* `options.since`: Start the results from the change immediately after the given sequence number, you can also pass 'latest' if you want only new changes.
+* `options.since`: Start the results from the change immediately after the given sequence number, you can also pass 'now' if you want only new changes.
 * `options.live`: Use _longpoll_ feed.
 * `options.limit`: Limit the number of results to this number.
 * `options.style`: Specifies how many revisions are returned in the changes array.
 The default, main_only, will only return the current "winning" revision; all_docs will return all leaf revisions (including conflicts and deleted former conflicts).